hypriot/blog/content/post/verify-kernel-container-compatibility.md

 $ ./check-config.sh
 ```

-**Hint:** On some Linux systems like Raspbian for the Raspberry Pi, the kernel .config is only available as a kernel module.
-Then you have to load the module first, using the command `sudo modprobe configs`.

 Then you'll get a detailled output with all kernel settings which are important for running containers.

 If you want to verify a kernel from a remote system, you could also first extract the Linux kernel config on this system and analyse it later.